froberge/simple-quarkus-service-deploy/docs/deploy-ocp-gitops.md

 The automation flow uses a mix of Tekton and ArgoCD.

 Tekton Build the application and creates the PR.
 ArgoCD monitor the changes in Git.
-The Pipeline is trigger woth a WebHook from GitHub.
+The Pipeline is trigger with a WebHook from GitHub.

 ```mermaid
 flowchart LR;